-Group companies may either be the lessee or the lessor in a lease agreement.
+BNP Paribas Fortis' companies may either be the lessee or the lessor in a lease agreement.

-1.h.1 Lessor accounting
+1.h.1 BNP Paribas Fortis entity as lessor

 Leases contracted by BNP Paribas Fortis as lessor are categorised as either finance leases or operating leases.